-Some members of Congress have proposed cutting interest rates on some federal student loans.
-This report looks at the benefits to students of cutting interest rates on subsidized Stafford undergraduate loans from 6.8% to 3.4% over a period of five years.
+In 2007 Congress passed the College Cost Reduction and Access Act.
+The legislation included provisions to lower interest rates on subsidized Stafford loans.
+This report analyzes the impact of the rate changes on students.
 Overall, lowering interest rates on these loans will help those most affected by rising student debt: students from low- and middle-income families.